LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 - Choose the simplest operator that fits your use case.
 - Avoid placing business logic directly in the operator definition; delegate to external functions or scripts.
 - Use sensors instead of manual polling logic.
-- Group related tasks logically, even if they use different operators, for better DAG readability.
+- Group related tasks logically, even using different operators, for better DAG readability.

 ---